-One phase 3, randomized, double-blind, placebo-controlled study (REJOICE) comparing the efficacy and safety of softgel estradiol vaginal inserts with placebo in postmenopausal women with moderate to severe dyspareunia was reviewed by CDEC.
-The REJOICE study demonstrated that treatment with softgel estradiol vaginal inserts (both 4 mcg and 10 mcg doses) compared to placebo led to statistically significant improvement on each of the 4 co-primary endpoints: 1) increase in the percentage of vaginal superficial cells, 2) decrease in the percentage of vaginal parabasal cells and 3) decrease in the percentage vaginal pH, and 4) decrease in severity of the most bothersome symptoms (MBS) of dyspareunia associated with vulvar and vaginal atrophy (VVA) (as measured by the VVA Symptoms Self-Assessment Questionnaire).
+One phase III, randomized, double-blind, placebo-controlled study (REJOICE) comparing the efficacy and safety of softgel estradiol vaginal inserts with placebo in women who are postmenopausal and have moderate-to-severe dyspareunia was reviewed by CDEC.
+The REJOICE study demonstrated that, compared to placebo, treatment with softgel estradiol vaginal inserts (both 4 mcg and 10 mcg doses) led to statistically significant improvement on each of the 4 co-primary end points: 1) increase in the percentage of vaginal superficial cells; 2) decrease in the percentage of vaginal parabasal cells; 3) decrease in the percentage of vaginal pH; and 4) decrease in severity of the most bothersome symptoms (MBS) of dyspareunia associated with VVA (as measured by the VVA Symptoms Self-Assessment Questionnaire).

-The clinical expert identified an unmet need for patients who do not respond to available treatments for dyspareunia or who find application of treatment options difficult, uncomfortable or messy.
-However, no evidence was included to demonstrate softgel estradiol vaginal insert would meet this need.
-Given that no direct or indirect clinically relevant comparative evidence between the softgel estradiol vaginal insert and the other vaginal estrogen therapies in postmenopausal women with moderate to severe dyspareunia was available for this review, the potential benefit of the softgel estradiol vaginal insert compared with other treatments currently reimbursed in Canada remains unknown.
+The clinical expert identified an unmet need for patients who do not respond to available treatments for dyspareunia or who find application of treatment options difficult, uncomfortable, or messy.
+However, no evidence was included to demonstrate that the softgel estradiol vaginal insert would meet this need.
+Given that no direct or indirect clinically relevant comparative evidence between the softgel estradiol vaginal insert and other vaginal estrogen therapies for women who are postmenopausal and have moderate-to-severe dyspareunia was available for this review, the potential benefit of the softgel estradiol vaginal insert compared with other treatments currently reimbursed in Canada remains unknown.

-At the sponsor submitted price for softgel estradiol vaginal insert and publicly listed prices for comparators, softgel estradiol vaginal insert was less costly compared with tablet estradiol vaginal insert.
-However, compared with estrone and conjugated estrogen cream, softgel estradiol vaginal insert ranged from cost savings to increased costs depending on the dose of the cream-based comparator.
+At the sponsor-submitted price for the softgel estradiol vaginal insert and publicly listed prices for comparators, the softgel estradiol vaginal insert was less costly than a tablet estradiol vaginal insert.
+However, compared with estrone and conjugated estrogen creams, the softgel estradiol vaginal insert ranged from cost savings to increased costs depending on the dose of the cream-based comparator.

-Table 1.
-Reimbursement Conditions and Reasons
+Table 1: Reimbursement Conditions and Reasons

-Reimbursement Condition Reason
+Reimbursement condition Reason

-Ini Initiation
+Initiation

-1. Reimburse in a similar manner to currently funded vaginal estrogen products.
-No robust evidence was reviewed to support a clinical benefit for softgel estradiol vaginal insert compared with other vaginal estrogen therapies.
+Reimburse in a similar manner to currently funded vaginal estrogen products.
+No robust evidence was reviewed to support a clinical benefit for the softgel estradiol vaginal insert compared with other vaginal estrogen therapies.

+Reimbursement condition Reason

 Pricing

-2. The cost of softgel estradiol vaginal insert should be negotiated to provide cost savings for drug programs relative to the least costly local hormone therapy reimbursed for the treatment of individuals with postmenopausal moderate to severe dyspareunia, a symptom of vulvar and vaginal atrophy.
-At its submitted price softgel estradiol vaginal insert was cost saving in comparison with tablet estradiol vaginal insert and more expensive than the least costly local hormone therapy reimbursed for postmenopausal moderate to severe dyspareunia.
-There is insufficient evidence to suggest the softgel estradiol vaginal insert fulfills an unmet need in comparison with the least expensive local hormone therapy reimbursed for postmenopausal moderate to severe dyspareunia.
+2. The cost of the softgel estradiol vaginal insert should be negotiated to provide cost savings for drug programs relative to the least costly local hormone therapy reimbursed for the treatment of individuals with postmenopausal moderate-to-severe dyspareunia, a symptom of vulvar and vaginal atrophy.
+At its submitted price, the softgel estradiol vaginal insert was cost saving in comparison with a tablet estradiol vaginal insert and more expensive than the least costly local hormone therapy reimbursed for postmenopausal moderate-to-severe dyspareunia.
+There is insufficient evidence to suggest the softgel estradiol vaginal insert fulfills an unmet need in comparison with the least expensive local hormone therapy reimbursed for postmenopausal moderate-to-severe dyspareunia.